-Word Processing I (2-2) 3 Credits Students are introduced to word processing concepts, applications and skills.
-Speed and accuracy are improved through the production of business documents using IBM compatible computers.
-(Prerequisite: BSAD 125 or permission of the instructor) (Fall)
+Word Processing I (2-2) 3 Credits

+Students are introduced to word

+processing concepts, applications and

+skills.
+Speed and accuracy are improved

+through the production of business

+documents using IBM compatible

+computers.
+(Fall)

 Medical Word Processing

+Transcription (2-2) 3 Credits

+This course utilizes transcribers and

+materials which relate to the medical

+area to develop skills in machine

+transcription.
+Correspondence,

-Transcription (3-0) 3 Credits This course utilizes transcribers and materials which relate to the medical area to develop skills in machine transcription.
-Correspondence, vocabulary and English skills are emphasized throughout the course.
-(Prerequisite: OA 108 and OA 215 with a "C" or better) (Spring)
+vocabulary and English skills are

+emphasized throughout the course.

+(Prerequisite: OA 108 and OA 215 with a

+"C" or better) (Spring)

-Word Processing Transcription (2-2) 3 Credits
+OA 210 Word Processing Transcription (2-2) 3 Credits